Art experiences of 2025

 Before which we could help Dr Wei to visit the exhibit!
 Her enthusiasm and energy made the exhibit even more livelier in my memory!

-Many thanks to the director or AACC, David Chih and manager, Flordemina for receiving and taking Dr Wei around the centre.
+Many thanks to the director of AACC, David Chih and manager, Flordemina for receiving Dr Wei and taking her around to learn about the centre.

 Around the same time in May, it was enriching experience to be part of the Asia exhibit focused group discussions at Spurlock museum.
 Big Thankyou to Beth Watkins and Ummeta Sadarangani for including me in this panel discussion!